Aquileian Rite: Sixteenth Century

 After the Council of Trent and Pope Pius V's Missal (1570) one after another of the cities which had kept the Aquileian Use conformed to Rome: Trieste in 1586, Udine in 1596.
 Como alone made an effort to keep the old local use.
 In 1565 and 1579 diocesan synods still insisted on this.
-But in 1597 Pope Clement VIII insisted on Roman Use here too.
+But in 1597 Pope Clement VIII insisted on Roman Use there too.
 Only St Mark's Basilica, still the chapel of the Doge and not yet cathedral of Venice, kept certain local peculiarities of ritual which apparently descended from the ritus patriarchinus until the fall of the Republic in 1807.

 But long before its final disappearance, the Aquileian Rite in these local forms was already so romanized that little of its original character was left.
 Francis Bonomio, Bishop of Vercelli, who went to Como in 1579 to persuade its clergy to adopt the Roman Breviary, says that the local rite was almost the same as that of Rome "except in the order of some Sundays, and the feast of the Holy Trinity, which is transferred to another time".
 So the Missale pro s. aquileyensis ecclesiae ritu, printed at Augsburg in 1494, breviaries and sacramentaries (rituals) printed for Aquileia, Venice and Como in the fifteenth century, although still bearing the name of the ritus patriarchinus (or ritus patriarchalis), are hardly more than local varieties of the Roman Rite.